AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/governance.md

 ![Version 1 Deployment Image](../decentralisation/images/Aztec-Governance-Summary-4.png)

 ### Proposing a new version
 The current canonical rollup ("current rollup") can at any point propose voting on a new instance to become canonical and added to the governance version registry contracts.
-It can have it's own logic for determining when makes sense to do so, and trigger the formal governance vote.
-In the initial deployment it's expected to be done as articulated in the empire stakes back, where a sequencer must flag a desire to upgrade signal as part of Fernet's proposal phase, ie they won a random leader election, and a majority of sequencers must do so over a specific time horizon, eg 7 days.
+It can have it's own logic for determining when it makes sense to do so, and trigger the formal governance vote.
+In the initial deployment it's expected to be done as articulated in the empire stakes back, where a sequencer must flag a desire to upgrade signal as part of Fernet's proposal phase, i.e., they won a random leader election, and a majority of sequencers must do so over a specific time horizon, e.g., 7 days.

 In addition to the current rollup implementation deciding to propose a vote, token holders can lock a sufficient amount of tokens for a sufficient amount of time in order to bypass the current rollup and propose a new version to become canonical next.
 This can be used in the scenario that the rollup implementation is so buggy it is unable to propose a new rollup to replace itself, or is due to potential community disagreement.
 In this secenario of disagreement, it is likely to be a very contentious action - as it implies a large token holder actively disagrees with the current rollup's sequencer set.
 - Current thinking is this would require locking 1% of _total supply_ for 2 years.